barendgehrels/langbath/README.md

 Some of the units in folder **common** are also usable outside this context.
 They will be listed below.

-So there are the next programs:
+The suite contains the next programs:

 ## split_sentences
 This is a **command line** tool.
 It splits a text file (usually exported from a PDF) into sentences.